 Chia Song Kun

-Rounding the top 10 list of richest billionaires in Malaysia is 73-year-old Chia Song Kun who founded and is currently serving as the Executive Chairman of seafood trading company QL Resources Berhad.
+Rounding the top 10 list of richest billionaires in Malaysia is 74-year-old Chia Song Kun who founded and is currently serving as the Executive Chairman of seafood trading company QL Resources.

-Having grown up in the backdrop of a fishing village in Selangor, Chia graduated with a degree in Mathematics from University of Malaya and went on to have a 11-year stint as a lecturer in a local university.
+Having grown up in a fishing village in Selangor state, Chia graduated with a degree in Mathematics from University of Malaya and had an academic life as a lecturer in a local university.

-Following years of lecturing, he ventured on a fish and feed meal business with his family which grew to QL Resources today.
+Following 11 years of teaching, he ventured on a fish and feed meal business with his family, which grew to QL Resources today.
 Now, the company is a multi-national agro-food company that is involved in marine products, livestock farming and oil palm.